polyphony-chat/pubserve/README.md

 The `send` and `async` features can both be enabled at the same time, but do not have to be, should you only need one of them.

+## License

+This project is licensed under the MPL-2.0 license.
+See the [LICENSE](LICENSE) file for more information.
+By committing to this repository, you agree to license your contributions under the MPL-2.0 license.